danieltjw/aifutures/README.md

 Humans will be less cost efficient than AGI
 - requires ~20 years of training to be productive
+    - humans needs to repeat this training individually
+    - AI can be duplicated and fine-tunned easily
 - require more energy and resources to upkeep
     - body
         - food